Have you heard that an Individual Voluntary Arrangement (IVA) can help people write off a lot of their debts?

 More than a quarter of IVAs fail – often people were too optimistic at the start that they could manage 5 or 6 years of these payments.

-If you have equity in your house, you are likely to have to remortgage, towards the end of your IVA – if this is not possible, your payments are usually extended for another year.
+If you have equity in your house, you are likely to have to remortgage, towards the end of your IVA.
+If this is not possible, your payments are usually extended for another year.
 If you have already had payment breaks, this may mean that your IVA is going on for 7 years.

 You may think you won’t be able to remortgage.
-But since 2014, you may have to take a secured loan if you cannot remortgage.
-If you have a house and are thinking about an IVA you need to understand the possible implications of this.
+But you may have to take a secured loan if you cannot remortgage.
+If you have a house and are thinking about an IVA you need to understand the implications of this.
 It’s not clear how common this will be but two readers have commented saying that they are being pressured to take out secured loans for 15 years at 16% interest and 7 years at 22% interest.
 These are horrific – no-one should have to take out this sort of sub-prime, rip-off loan after making 5 years of IVA payments.

 IVAs don’t suit everyone – will one suit you?